abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

     Some folks will recommend configuring Rails to serve static assets, and [simply put a CDN in front](http://guides.rubyonrails.org/asset_pipeline.html#cdns) to cache assets so that only the first asset request (which actually hits Rails) is slow.
 However, I like that nginx reduces the need to have a bunch of Rack middleware (e.g. for [enforcing SSL access](https://github.com/tobmatth/rack-ssl-enforcer), [gzip-compressing requests](https://robots.thoughtbot.com/content-compression-with-rack-deflater), [aborting slow requests](https://github.com/heroku/rack-timeout)), and supports features Rails/Rack doesn't have quite yet (like [on-the-fly brotli compression](https://github.com/google/ngx_brotli)), as well as letting you opt-out of using a CDN while still having decent asset load performance.

-    This comes at the cost of having to run another container alongside Rails, which I think is worth the cost - I understand if others don't.
+    The cost of course is running another container in each application server Pod.
+I think it's worth that marginal extra cost in resources and deployment complexity, but I appreciate others won't.

 <div class="alert alert-warning" markdown="1">
 **Warning**: Running this demo will create resources on GCP and may incur a small cost while running.
 Remember to delete the project when you are finished so that you don't get charged unnecessarily: